DataDog/helm-charts/charts/datadog-operator/README.md

 | serviceAccount.name | string | `nil` | The name of the service account to use.
 If not set name is generated using the fullname template |
 | supportExtendedDaemonset | string | `"false"` | If true, supports using ExtendedDeamonSet CRD |
 | tolerations | list | `[]` | Allows to schedule Datadog Operator on tainted nodes |

+## Configuration options for cloud providers

+Datadog Operator can be configured to enforce settings applicable to public cloud environments.

+The sections below document how to configure this chart to enable these features.

+### Google GKE

+To enable restrictions applicable to Google GKE Autopilot environments, please enable the `providers.gke.autopilot` setting.

+Note that certain Datadog Agent features are not supported on GKE Autopilot, notably the System Probe and Security Agent cannot be enabled in the `DatadogAgent` resource.